molily/molily.de/_posts/2017-11-25-robust-javascript.md

 [TypeScript](https://www.typescriptlang.org/) is an ambitious effort by Microsoft to create a language that compiles to JavaScript by extending standard ECMAScript.

 As the name suggest, TypeScript adds static typing to JavaScript.
-It comes with well-known ways to define primitive and complex types, like classes, interfaces, unions and generics.
+It comes with well-known ways to define types, like classes, interfaces, unions and generics.

-TypeScript is a strict superset of JavaScript.
-All valid JavaScript code is also valid TypeScript, but TypeScript code with type annotations is usually not valid JavaScript.
+TypeScript is a strict superset of ECMAScript.
+All valid ECMAScript code is also valid TypeScript, but TypeScript code with type annotations is usually not valid ECMAScript.

 This design decision makes learning and adopting TypeScript easier.
 You don’t have to forget everything you know about JavaScript and learn a new language, you focus on learning additional TypeScript features.

-This is how a `sum` function with explicit type annotations may look like in TypeScript:
+This is how the `sum` function with explicit type annotations may look like in TypeScript:

 <pre>
 function sum(a: number, b: number): number {